Netherlands Visa and Passport Requirements

 EU nationals are not required to possess a return ticket or show sufficient funds.

-Visas are not required by nationals referred to in the chart above for stays in the Netherlands of up to three months.
+Visas are not required by nationals referred to in the chart above.
+Australian, Canadian and US nationals can stay in the Netherlands without a visa for up to 90 days.
+EU nationals may stay for an unlimited period, but must register with the local authorities after three months.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements.

 Visitors from some countries not listed above do require a transit visa; check with the embassy.

 EU nationals staying longer than three months must register with the Immigration and Naturalisation Service (www.ind.nl).
 Non-EU nationals must apply for a residence permit if staying beyond three months.